 This study adopted descriptive survey research design.
-Descriptive survey research design aims at establishing conditions or relationships that exist, practices that prevail, processes that are ongoing, attitudes that are held or trends that are developing (Babbie, 2014).
+Descriptive survey research design aims at establishing conditions or relationships that exist, practices that prevail, processes that are ongoing, attitudes that are heldor trends that are developing(Babbie, 2014).
 This design was found appropriate for this study since the study aimed at gathering information on teachers' perceptions on school ranking effects.
 The study was conducted in Trans-Nzoia West Sub County, Trans-Nzoia County, Kenya.
-Trans-Nzoia County is a county in the former rift valley province, Kenya, located between the Nzoia river and mount Elgon with its centre at the town of kitale which is the capital and largest town in the county, and 380 km north west of Nairobi.
+Trans-Nzoia County is a county in the former Rift Valley Province, Kenya, located between the Nzoia River and Mount Elgon with its centre at the town of Kitale which is the capital and largest town of the county, and 380 km North West of Nairobi.

-According to Trans Nzoia County schools' census report 2014, Trans Nzoia West Sub County has both some of the best performing and the worst performing secondary schools in the county KCSE (MOEST, 2014).
-In Kenya, a mean score of 7 points (c+) in KCSE is normally the the cut off grade for a student to be eligible for quality university courses.
+According to Trans Nzoia County schools census report 2014, Trans Nzoia West Sub County has both some of the best performing and the worst performing secondary schools in the county (MOEST, 2014).
+In Kenya, a mean score of 7 points (C+) is normally considered the the cut off grade where a student is eligible for quality university courses.
 For the purpose of this study, schools were divided into two categories: high (schools with mean score of 6.5 and above) and low rank (schools with score of 6.4 and below).
 Thus, since Trans Nzoia West Sub County had a considerable number of schools in both high and low rank categories it was considered the appropriate site to gather teachers' perceptions in regard to ranking.

 The study target population comprised of 1080 teachers and 91 principals from the 91 public secondary schools in Trans Nzoia West Sub County.
 This study sampled 30% of 91 schools to get 27 schools.
-The schools were further categorized as high (6.5 and above) or low rank (6.4 and below) depending on the average of mean performance in KCSE from 2013 to 2015.
+The schools were further categorized as high (6.5 and above) or low rank (6.4 and below) depending on the average of mean performance in KSCE from 2013 to 2015.
 There were 48 low rank and 43 high rank schools.
 From the high rank schools, 13 schools were selected while 14 schools from low rank were selected.
 Ten percent of 1080 teachers were sampled to give 108 teachers while all the head teachers from the 27 schools were selected to take part in the study.
 Therefore, 108 teachers and 27 head teachers comprising 13.5% of population were sampled.
 A semi-structured questionnaire was used to collect data from both teachers and head teachers.
 To determine the reliability of the instrument (questionnaire) the split-half method was applied and a correlation of 0.79 was obtained and according to Creswell (2012) a correlation of above 0.6 is deemed reliable.